secure-foundations/riptide-verification/README.md

     ```

     which would output a graph description in Graphviz format, and you can copy and paste that to any online Graphviz renderer to see the graph.

-You can try arbitrary C functions but there are some restrictions:
-- Only allowed types are integers and integer pointers.
-- No function calls.
-- Certain control-flow and memory dependency might crash the current RipTide compiler prototype.